xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 The possible flags are:

-  * `partial` - Indicates that the map doesn't cover a complete keyboard.
+  * `partial` - Indicates that the map doesn’t cover a complete keyboard.
   * `default` - Marks the symbol map as the default map in the file when no explicit map is specified.
 If no map is marked as a default, the first map in the file is the default.